Fashion of Catherine, Princess of Wales: Royal life

-Catherine is known for her symbolic dressing on official overseas visits, often incorporating elements that reflect the host nation's culture and values.
-For example, on a 2019 visit to Pakistan, she wore traditional shalwar kameez by local designers; in Paris in 2017, she wore Chanel and Cartier in tribute to French fashion.
+Catherine is known for symbolic dressing on official overseas visits, often incorporating elements that reflect the host nation's culture and values, a practice described by Elizabeth Holmes as "sartorial diplomacy".
+For example, on a 2019 visit to Pakistan, she wore a traditional shalwar kameez by local designers; Holmes notes that her wardrobe on the tour was "almost exclusively inspired by local attire".
+In Paris in 2017, she wore Chanel and Cartier in tribute to French fashion.
 She is also known for wearing colours reflecting national flags during overseas visits and events with visiting foreign leaders, occasionally coordinating her children's outfits as well.
-Natasha Archer, Catherine's longtime executive assistant, is widely credited with coordinating her wardrobe for royal tours and engagements.
+Natasha Archer, Catherine's longtime executive assistant, is widely credited with coordinating her wardrobe for royal tours and engagements; she left the role in 2025 to establish a styling consultancy.